Gariiiiii/sepron/README.md

 ## Features

 - Fully responsive design
-- Interactive UI with smooth animations
+- Interactive UI with smooth effects
 - Bootstrap framework for a modern layout
 - Organized and structured codebase